ankur-india/FontCompare/README.md

     in the lower right corner, whereas categorised scored based on the degree of similarity can be seen graphically in the upper part of the GUI.

+    This branch of FontCompare compares the fonts, with a preset values of standards and bitmaps, implemented using the concept of mockfonts.

+    NOTE:: Support for the user to be able to generate these mockfonts as standards at will, would be added soon.
+The reason I chose to create mockfonts, is that it would prevent the need for the user to download standard fonts separately, as it was used to be done in the master branch, although it does occupy a bit more memory but works smoother.